nrc-cnrc/OpenStudio-Measures/README.md

 ([Français](#openstudio-measures))

-This repository is a collection of OpenStudio measures [https://www.openstudio.net/], testing and simulation environment.
+This repository is a collection of [OpenStudio measures](https://www.openstudio.net/), testing and simulation environment.
 The measures are used by
 NRC research staff in various activities and are shared in the hope that they will prove to be useful for others in Canada and potentially further afield.
 By sharing these measures we hope to increase transparency in the work we are conducting to support Canadian industry and accelerate the use of building simulation across the country.

-Note: the measures *may* work in the default OpenStudio and PAT apps from NREL [https://www.openstudio.net/downloads], however some functionality will require the specific version of openstudio-server created by the ‘server’ scripts in this repository.
+Note: the measures *may* work in the default [OpenStudio and PAT apps](https://www.openstudio.net/downloads) from NREL, however some functionality will require the specific version of openstudio-server created by the ‘server’ scripts in this repository.

-The primary project supporting the development of these measures is our support for decision makers in the National Energy Code for
+The primary project supporting the development of these measures is our support for decision makers in the [National Energy Code for
-Buildings [https://nrc.canada.ca/en/certifications-evaluations-standards/codes-canada/codes-canada-publications].
+Buildings](https://nrc.canada.ca/en/certifications-evaluations-standards/codes-canada/codes-canada-publications).
 We encourage those wanting to evaluate potential changes to the code to use and modify these measures, apply them to their models, etc to increase the evidence available for decision makers.